ducquando/learn-swift/README.md

 To run the code in this respository, you have to:
 1. Have a Mac (you cannot run Swift from a Window or Linux device)
 2. Have an Apple ID.
 If you have not created one, please visit [Apple ID](https://appleid.apple.com) and click on *Create Your Apple ID* on the top right of the screen.
-3. Install the newest version of Apple's free compiler called [Xcode](https://developer.apple.com/xcode/) on your Mac.
+3. Install [Xcode](https://developer.apple.com/xcode/) on your Mac (once again, Xcode is an Apple-developed compiler for Swift).
 You can choose either *Download from Website* or *Download from Mac App Store*.
+For beginner, I'd recommend you *Download from App Store* for convinience.
+If you choose *Download from Website*, you'll be able to choose the version (including both official and beta versions) you want to install.
-4. Run Xcode.
+5. Run Xcode.

 Once you have done all of steps, you are ready to run your first program in Swift, which is printing "Hello, World!" as suggested by the tradition.